 The sights and sounds of kendo practice can make kendo appear very intimidating at first.
 People often view kendo with a little anxiety because kendo is a full contact sport played at high speed with the purpose of striking the other player with a bamboo sword.
 However, kendo is practiced under a very stringent set of rules that are strictly enforced.

-Having said that, Memphis Kendo Club recommends that people come and watch the pratice at least once before starting, as many people tend to have a(n incorrect) pre-conceived notion of what kendo is, or should be.
+Having said that, Memphis Kendo Association recommends that people come and watch the practice at least once before starting, as many people tend to have a(n incorrect) pre-conceived notion of what kendo is, or should be.
 To try and dispel some of the more common (mis)beliefs, kendo is NOT like what is portrayed in comic books/anime, or in movies like Star Wars, Kill Bill or The Last Samurai.
 It's even less like "backyard ninja" videos posted regularly on websites like YouTube, or what you may see from groups such as the Society for Creative Anachronisms (SCA).
 If such is the type of swordplay you hope to achieve through the study of kendo, then please do not waste our time (or yours), because that is not the type of swordplay learned through proper kendo instruction.

 Is Kendo dangerous?

 To watch kendo, it looks relatively brutal and one might come to the conclusion that practitioners suffer many injuries.
 Surprisingly, this is rarely the case.
-The protective armor worn by players is very effective, and the simple mechanics of kendo tend to result in fewer injuries than are more commonly found in practitioners of karate, taekwondo, judo, etc. The most common kendo injuries involve the feet, normally in terms of blisters which can be doctored up and heal very quickly and easily.
+The protective armor worn by players is very effective, and the simple mechanics of kendo tend to result in fewer injuries than what occur more commonly in karate, taekwondo, judo, etc. The most common kendo injuries involve the feet, normally in terms of blisters which can be doctored up and heal very quickly and easily.
 Other types of injuries might involve the Achilles tendon, plantar fasciitis (a straining of the tendons of the bottom of the foot), tennis/golfer's elbow, etc. Overall, many common kendo injuries can be avoided altogether through proper warm-up and footwork.

-Speaking very generally, kendo is a very safe activity, and this is perhaps most evidenced by people actively continuing to practice well beyond their "prime" years.
+Speaking very generally, kendo is a safe activity, and this is perhaps most evidenced by people actively continuing to practice well beyond their "prime" years.

 When should I start Kendo?
 Am I too young or old?